exbotanical/vivisector/README.md

 <hr>

 #### <a name="all"></a> <u>Ubiquitous Methods and Props</u>

+#### Functional Purity
+The `Vx` handler copies by value, not by reference.
+Observables do not modify the original Objects passed to them upon instantiation.

 #### value
 A non-enumerable accessor for getting and/or setting the core value of a given *Observable*